NutNut17/thulite-project/content/docs/dev/w401git.md

 git push -u origin master
 ```

-GitHub repository have its own branch based on users.
+GitHub repository have its own branch based on GitHub users.
 On each branch of user, the repository have its own branch.
 After a user fork a GitHub repository, that user can open a `Pull Request` to merge the fork back to the original branch and is to be reviewed by the original author.

 ### Git on VS Code